Risk assessment notes

 If you are working with only one or two children and a normal sized bowl, you can fill the bowl up with warm water and bring it to the place you are working.

-Carry the cans over to the bowl and let children pour the water in.
 Add some washing up liquid to the water and let children swirl and splash their hands around to foam the water up.

-If you are going to use the vinegar, get the children to smell it and talk about it before pouring some in.
 Explain that vinegar has been used for thousands of years to stop bad bugs from growing and that is why vinegar pickles can be kept for so long.
 Using the vinegar will help to sterilise your pots a little.

 Here is a great little video by Bob Linde which you can show children if they want to see what they will be doing:

-What children can learn:
+Additional ways that children can learn:

 As well as having a lot of fun, here are the things you can explore while doing this activity: